 The structure and isopach maps and the seismic data of the Project Blue AoR [40 CFR 146.82(a)(3)(ii)] indicate that there are no faults or subsurface structures above the Smackover Formation within the defined AoR plume for the project.
-However, there is a known system of grabens approximately 2.2 miles to the southeast of the Lapis Energy - Project Blue site (outside the delineated AoR).
-These graben systems are documented in stratigraphy from the Jurassic through the Tertiary, but these fault systems are approximately two miles to the southeast of the Project Blue site and are not impacted by the pressure or plume fronts in any of the proposed Injection Zones.
-The effect of these faults and their significance for the project is discussed in more detail in section 2.5 seismicity.
+However, there is a known system of grabens (Nick Springs and Hibanks) located southeast of the Lapis Energy - Project Blue site (outside the delineated AoR) as shown on Figures 2-21b and 2-21c.
+This Graben system is located more than 5 miles away from the injection wells.